tc39/notes/meetings/2019-03/mar-26.md

 DE: Interoperability spec work is hard.
 That's why we're here as professional spec writers figuring this out.
 It would be unfair to implementers to expect them to piece out this work and expect them to determine independently how to proceed as opposed to proceeding together once the interoperability path has been decided.

-LBR: The effects are clearly way more spread than the actual spec text.
+LEO: The effects are clearly way more spread than the actual spec text.
 I feel like there's a lot of uncertainty that we will affect what we're restricting or allowing.
 As of this minute, I can't consume all of that information.
 I would like others to investigate what else is being changed here.

 MB: To respond to DE's comments, I'm worried we may never get a full spec to solve all Date.parse()'s problems if we try to do it all in a single proposal.
 I think we should be open to accept smaller, incremental improvements.